 Prudence came in as a stray needing some extra medical attention.
-Over the last year, on and off she wants to lick her tummy and legs etc. as if they are irritating her.
-She is on medication every other day and the vet and her foster family are working together on a solution.
-We are currently trying different options including diet.
+Since in foster care she licks and scratches her tummy and legs etc. as if they are irritating her.
+She is currently on and off medication and food trials.
+The vet and her foster family are working together on a solution to eliminate the problem.

 Her foster family shares: "One of my favourite things about Prudy is waking up in the morning and having that furry face staring right at me so excited for me to wake up and say good morning to her.
 Her personality is really the most rewarding part of her.
 She deserves a very loving and caring home."